iamrafiul/Agent-Based-Messaging-using-JADE/README.md

 Enjoy!! :)

-#Mention
+#Things to remind.
-There is no copyright(It sucks big time!) for this code, you can use it as a pet/course project.
+There is nothing to remind actually.
+This code has no copyright(It sucks big time!), you can use any part of it as a pet/course project.
 Feel free to share.

+Author: Rafiul Sabbir